 Cybercriminals use phishing and social engineering attacks to infect devices with malware.
 In a social engineering attack, cybercriminals may try to manipulate your emotions to convince you to take an action that ultimately harms you.

-Some common ways to spot a phishing attack include:
+Common signs of a phishing attack include:

 - Be wary of links in emails, even if they seem to be from reputable sources.